Our interns and fellows

 Sherry Feng

-Sherry’s project is focused on the potential for Large Language Models (LLM’s) to be used within the healthcare system, exploring both the benefits and challenges for patients, medical professionals and policymakers if this was to occur.
+Sherry is currently completing a PhD on data augmentation techniques for natural language processing (NLP) at Auckland University of Technology (AUT).
+Her internship in 2023, focused on the potential for Large Language Models (LLM’s) to be used within the healthcare system, exploring the benefits and challenges for patients, medical professionals and policymakers if this was to occur.

 Dr Becs Jarvis